Taiteilija/op-kassa-for-woocommerce/readme.txt

 Follow these easy steps to install the plugin:

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress and follow instructions
 1. Use the WooCommerce -> Settings -> OP Kassa screen to configure the plugin

 == Frequently Asked Questions ==